ligato/docs/docs/user-guide/concepts.md

 }
 ```

 The code above prepares the kvdbsync plugin with the etcd plugin as a connector.
-The kvdbsync plugin can serve as a watcher to other plugins or a writer if passed as the `kvProtoWriters` object.
+The kvdbsync plugin can serve as a watcher to other plugins or a writer if passed as the `KVProtoWriters` object.

 Let's switch to Redis:
 ```go